latticesurgery-com/lattice-surgery-compiler/README.md

 [![LSC Logo](https://user-images.githubusercontent.com/46719079/150657000-8e83c649-84a8-431b-aab0-d44d847e5a24.png)](https://latticesurgery.com)

-Compile logical circuits to lattice surgery operations on a surface code lattice and visualize.
+Compile logical quantum circuits to lattice surgery operations on a surface code lattice.
+Visualize how the lattice evolves between each step of surgery.

 Currently in active development.
 See [Project Status]( https://github.com/latticesurgery-com/general-issue-tracker/issues/3).

 ## Overview